mittalpooja/unity-message-hub-client/README.md

  {"receivers":"2,3,4,7","message":"hello again"}
     This client takes the input in text/json form and converts it to more conpact form as described in the [MessageHubProtocol.java](https://github.com/mittalpooja/unity-message-hub-library/blob/master/src/main/java/com/unity/messagehub/library/MessageHubProtocol.java)

+* Note: For testing simplicity, I am reading the input from System.in.
+Each line (ending with newline character) is interpreted by the client.
+This implies the relay message json payload cannot have newline character embedded in it.
+The message hub relay message supports all characters in the payload.
+Client can be eaily changed to take input from other sources like a File.

 <example run>
 [Poojas-MacBook-Pro:unity-message-hub-client poojamittal$ java -cp target/unity-message-hub-client-1.0-SNAPSHOT.jar:/Users/poojamittal/.m2/repository/com/googlecode/json-simple/json-simple/1.1/json-simple-1.1.jar:/Users/poojamittal/Documents/workspace/unity-message-hub-library/target/unity-message-hub-library-1.0-SNAPSHOT.jar com.unity.messagehub.client.Client